ligato/docs/docs/plugins/infra-plugins.md

 **Process monitor methods:**

+You can monitor process run-time using the following process monitor methods:

 - `IsAlive()` returns true if process is running.
 <br></br>
 - `GetNotificationChan()` returns a channel for sending process status notifications.
-Use this method when you create a process via template with `notify` field set to true.
-In other cases, you will provide the channel.
+Use this method when you create a process via a template with the `notify` field set to true.
+In other cases, you provide the channel.
 <br></br>
 - `GetName` returns the process name as defined in the status file.
 <br></br>